mulle-nat-stash/mulle-bootstrap/README.md

 Everything you need should be present at this time. so **mulle-bootstrap** will now  build a **Debug** and a **Release** version for each library, and places the headers and the produced libraries into "./dependencies".

-Your Xcode project can be optionally massaged by **mulle-bootstrap setup-xcode** to have the .dependency folder in its search paths.
+Your Xcode project can be optionally massaged by **mulle-bootstrap setup-xcode** to have the "./dependencies" folder in its search paths.

 ## What a project user needs to do